DATA IN DEMOCRACY SUMMER SCHOOL

 Eligibility and applications

-The Data in Democracy Summer School seeks to bring together a small but diverse group of approximately 25 participants from all over the world.
+The Data in Democracy Summer School seeks to bring together a small but diverse group of participants from all over the world.
 The Summer School is designed to allow participants to learn and gain from interactions with one another and the instructors.

 Anyone holding a bachelor’s degree (or equivalent professional experience) who works with quantitative data on a regular basis—e.g., as part of graduate studies or in professional work—is eligible to apply.
 This includes anyone from data and computer scientists to data journalists and analysts in the public, corporate, and academic realms.